-Periodic cleanings and regular at-home checks will allow you to find out about ear issues early, allowing for timelier treatment options.
-If you suspect your cat may have an ear problem, you should call your veterinarian as soon as possible.
-Prompt treatment often offers a better prognosis, can reduce the potential for chronic disease and hearing loss, and may also help with any discomfort your cat may be experiencing.
+Periodic cleanings and regular at-home checks can discover ear issues sooner, allowing for timelier treatment options.
+If you suspect your cat may have an ear problem, call your veterinarian as soon as possible.
+Prompt treatment offers a better prognosis, reduces the potential for developing chronic problems and hearing loss, and can alleviate discomfort your cat may be experiencing.

-In some cats, excess hair may need to be gently removed from inside the ear canal; note, this must be done carefully to avoid damaging the ear canal and minimize discomfort to your pet.
-A professional groomer or veterinary worker can help you remove the hair if needed as many cats need light sedation for this procedure.
+In some cats, excess hair may need to be gently removed from inside the ear canal.
+This must be done carefully to avoid damaging the ear canal and to minimize discomfort to your pet.
+A professional groomer, veterinarian, or veterinary technician can help remove hair if needed as many cats need light sedation for this procedure.